-Please send details of your planting event in advance to RotaryGBI Polio Champion Jannine Birtwistle and afterwards please also send her photos with captions, a short story and any media coverage.
+Please register your planting events in advance by using our online form or by emailing Jannine Birtwistle and afterwards please also send her photos with captions, a short story and any media coverage.

 Make sure you tell the local media all about your planting event.
 Draft Press Release Templates will be available for you to adapt and use.